donkirkby/chess-kit/docs/new_rules.md

 ### Manna Strategy
 Because 7 is the most common roll with two dice, you have some control over where the manna will drop when you choose which corner to count from.
-For example, if you chose the bottom-left corner 1296 times, here are how many times you would expect the manna to land in each square:
+For example, if you chose the bottom-left corner 1000 times, here are how many times you would expect the manna to land in each square:

 ![Diagram](images/new_rules/diagram4.png)

-You would also expect to miss the board 272 times, so you will drop a piece of manna roughly 8 out of 10 times you roll.
+You would also expect to miss the board 210 times, so you will add a piece of manna roughly 8 out of 10 times you roll.

 You can see that the most likely square is the centre square opposite the corner